Large-Scale Low-Rank Gaussian Process Prediction with Support Points: Data Examples

 \section{Data Examples}

-In this section, we explain the advantages of low-rank approximations with an estimated covariance and SPs on two real datasets: annual total precipitation anomalies and total column ozone data.
+This section shows the advantages of low-rank approximations with an estimated covariance and SPs on two real datasets: annual total precipitation anomalies and total column ozone data.
 We compare our method with other popular methods such as FRK \citep{FRK_intro}, LatticeKrig \citep{LKPackage}, and autoFRK \citep{autoFRKPackage}.